stevesch/stevesch-MathVec/README.md

 Provides classes for

-  vector2 : 2-element vector
+  - vector2 : 2-element vector

-  vector3 : 3-element vector
+  - vector3 : 3-element vector

-  vector4 : 4-element vector
+  - vector4 : 4-element vector

-  Matrix4 : 4x4 matrix
+  - matrix4 : 4x4 matrix

-  Quat: quaternion
+  - quat: quaternion

 Typical operations for 3D rendering are provided for each of the above classes (transformation, projection, etc.).